iititmd362/project2-3/proposal.md

   * Trevor Loveday = https://github.com/trevhead0/project2-3

 # Proposal
-We will be designing a website that lets you order food.
-It will ask customers from a list of multiple food subjects and create a cart.
-Once ready it will let you check out with delivery or pickup.
-Then pay with cash.
+We will be designing a website that lets you order catering.
+It will ask customers how many are in their party and a list of multiple food items or options to order.
+This will all be in a cart where they can proceed to checkout.
+Once ready it will let you check out with then pay with credit card.

 # Group URL
 https://github.com/iititmd362